Larasify/typepilled/README.md

 - [ ] same user can connect multiple times but this isnt really too big of a deal just same username happens they have different id's

 - [ ] leaderboards and about me section

+- [x] game gave normal words instead of quote on multiplayer (if second user wins with a different options state it keeps their options state for next game)